algolia/instantsearch/tests/e2e/README.md

 ## Installation

-Install `instantsearch-e2e-tests` and its peedDependencies in your InstantSearch project:
+Install `instantsearch-e2e-tests` and its peerDependencies in your InstantSearch project:

 ```bash
 yarn add --dev \